 Promoting Good Cyber Hygiene

-Given the fast-paced cybercrime, prevention must be a key aspect of any cybercrime-fighting strategy.
-To this end, the ASEAN Desk promotes good cyber hygiene throughout the region, empowering communities to stay safe and protect themselves from becoming victims of cybercrime.
+Prevention must be a key aspect of any cybercrime-fighting strategy.
+To this end, the ASEAN Desk promotes good cyber hygiene throughout the region, empowering communities to protect themselves from becoming victims of cybercrime.